piyushsharma220699/Learning-of-the-Day/Python/Threading in Python.md

 For Multithreading: Use multithreading module
 For Multiprocessing: Use multiprocessing module

-However, there is an issue with multithreading, they use the same stack memory and the registers, thus one thread might impact the other
+However, there is an issue with multithreading, they use the same stack memory and the registers, thus one thread might impact the other thread.
+Eg: if we have a global counter which is incremented and decremented by two functions which are running in two different threads, which impact the

+## Async/Await (Event Loop Based Implementation)

+All this is to know how can we do things in parallel in Python in order to improve performance.